AlexandreMaestroni/AlexandreMaestroni.github.io/_posts/2023-05-23-Welcome_to_AI_fastai_course.md

 # Topic: Welcome to AI with fastai course

-Here's the table of contents:

-2. TOC
-{:toc}

 In this post I will talk about what I personally learned regarding AI while reading the fastai course.